 The National Kidney Foundation (NKF) recommends two simple tests to check for kidney disease:

 Glomerular filtration rate (GFR).
-GFR is estimated from results of a serum (or blood)creatinine test.
-The GFR tells how well your kidneys are working to remove wastes from your blood.
-It is the best way to check kidney function.
-A serum (or blood) creatinine test alone should not be used to check kidney function.
+GFR is estimated from results of a blood-based creatinine test.
+It is an indication of how well your kidneys are working to remove wastes from your blood.
 GFR is calculated using the serum creatinine and other factors such as age and gender.
 In the early stages of kidney disease GFR may be normal.
-A value of 60 or higher is normal (GFR decreases with age).
 A GFR number of less than 60 is low and may mean that you have kidney disease.
 Check with your doctor about having the GFR test.
 If you are at increased risk for kidney disease (have diabetes, high blood pressure, or family history of diabetes, high blood pressure or kidney failure), you should find out if you have kidney disease.
-Ask your doctor about these two simple tests.
 They should be done at least once a year so that if you have early kidney disease, it can be treated right away.
 Early kidney disease can and should be treated to keep it from getting worse!
 To learn more about GFR click here.